Generic name: lacosamide (oral/injection) [ la-KOE-sa-mide ]

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-Lacosamide tablets or liquid can be taken with or without food.
+Lacosamide tablets or oral solution can be taken with or without food.

-Call your doctor if your seizures get worse or you have them more often while taking lacosamide.
+Call your doctor if your seizures get worse or you have them more often while using lacosamide.

 Do not stop using lacosamide suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.